WHERE WE HELPPractical workflow improvement for Canadian SMBs

 Right-sized scope

-A realistic view of whether this should start as a report, a build, or a deeper architecture engagement.
+A realistic view of whether this should start as a report, a targeted build, or a deeper architecture engagement.

 OUTCOME_03

-Governance signal
+Control signal

 Good reasons to start now